blakadder/klp1/docs/index.md

   - toc
 ---

+This site will be a compendium of guides, parts list and upgrade how-to's as the information starts coming in with the release of the printer.

 ## What is Kingroon KLP1

 ![](/images/KingroonKLP1.webp){ align=right width="150" }

 Kingroon KLP1 is a budget friendly, fully enclosed CoreXY 3D printer running on [Klipper](https://www.klipper3d.org/).
-Kingroom claims high print speed of 200-350 mm/s, 500 mm/s travel speed with 10000 mm/s acceleration
+Kingroom claims high print speed of 200-350 mm/s, 500 mm/s travel speed with 10000 mm/s acceleration.

-This site will be a compendium of guides, parts list and upgrade how-to's as the information starts coming in with the release of the printer.

 ## Features